 Step three: Choose solutions to support your vision

-Leading on from the previous point, once you know what your customers more of and what they’d like less of, it’s time to get to the implementing side of things.
+Leading on from the previous point, once you know what your customers want more of and what they’d like less of, it’s time to get to the implementing side of things.

 Let’s say your business relies on commerce.
 To make their buying process with your company much smoother, you could invest in a modern commerce platform that: